bendbennett/JWT/README.md

 In this case, if the JWT contains "scopes" within the payload which match either or both of the scopes defined on the route then the user will be able to access that route.

-When using asymmetric algorithims the API that receives the JWT as part of the request only needs the public key to verify the signature.
+When using asymmetric algorithms the API that receives the JWT as part of the request only needs the public key to verify the signature.

 ## Testing